iotaledger/iota.js/documentation/docs/tutorials/value-transactions/04-generate-addresses.md

 hierarchy.

-The `iota.js` library provides a method [`generateBip44Address`](../../references/client/api_ref#generatebip44address) that creates these BIP32 paths using a state object that it is updated on each call, as shown in the following snippet:
+The `iota.js` library provides a method [`generateBip44Address`](../../references/client/api_ref#generatebip44address) that creates these BIP32 paths using a state object that is updated on each call, as shown in the following snippet:

 ```typescript
 const NUM_ADDR = 6;